Jwhitski/hearthstone-project/README.md

 <h2>Installation<h2>

-<p> In order for you to use the API, you will need an API Key. you can create an account at <a href= https://rapidapi.com/omgvamp/api/hearthstone </a> to  have access to an API key. </p>
+<p> In order for you to use the API, you will need an API Key.
+You can create an account at <a href= https://rapidapi.com/omgvamp/api/hearthstone></a> to have access to an API key. </p>

 <p> You can punch in the API key in the api.rb file </p>